-Innovation is widely viewed as the engine of economic growth, so much time and effort are focused on how to spur innovation and invention.
-It’s important to remember that a key component of innovation is workforce diversity.
+Innovation is the engine of economic growth, so there’s plenty of time and effort focused on how to spur innovation and invention.
+But remember: a key part of innovation is workforce diversity.

-Diversity brings different perspectives based on our experiences, thereby expanding how solutions are approached and developed.
+Diversity brings different perspectives based on our experiences, expanding approaches to solutions development.

 “You design out of your own experience—it’s what makes us human,” says Dr. Ayanna Howard, chair of the School of Interactive Computing at Georgia Tech and the chief technology officer of Zyrobotics.
-A reliance on a homogenous engineering team without diversity can result in biased systems and limit innovation.
+Relying on a homogenous engineering team without diversity can result in biased systems and limit innovation.

-While diversity can refer to the inclusion of a variety of viewpoints from different races, ethnicities, sexual orientations, socio-economic statuses, and a multitude of other factors, in this article we will look primarily at the importance of gender diversity and the role of women in robotics.
+Diversity includes viewpoints from different races, ethnicities, sexual orientations, socio-economic statuses, and a multitude of other factors, but here we look primarily at gender diversity and the role of women in robotics.

 The State of Gender Diversity in Robotics

-While overall the number of students graduating with bachelor’s degrees in computer science has been in a decade-long decline after peaking in 2003, the number of female graduates is trending upwards.
-The number of female graduates in university computer science programs has actually surpassed the 2003 peak and looks poised to continue breaking records.
+While the number of students graduating with bachelor’s degrees in computer science has been in a decade-long decline a peak in 2003, female graduates in the field are trending upward.
+The number of female graduates in such programs has actually surpassed the 2003 peak and is poised to continue breaking records.

-Despite these academic trends, , only 29% of the science and engineering workforce are women, with a majority of the female scientists in occupations like social science, biology, agriculture, and environmental science, according to the National Girls Collaborative Project (NGCP).
+But despite these trends, only 29 percent of the science and engineering workforce are women, with a majority of the female scientists working in social science, biology, agriculture, and environmental science, according to the National Girls Collaborative Project (NGCP).

-Since men and women have different viewpoints, ideas, and market insights, a gender-diverse workforce enables better problem solving.
+Because men and women have different viewpoints, ideas, and market insights, a gender-diverse workforce enables better overall problem solving.

-Gender diversity in a workplace means that men and women are hired at a similar and consistent rate, are paid equally and are given the same working opportunities with the same promotional opportunities.
+Gender diversity in a workplace means that men and women are hired at a similar and consistent rate, are paid equally, and are given the same working opportunities with the same promotion opportunities.

-While society has made great strides towards gender equality over the last century since the ratification of the 19th Amendment, disparity remains in fairness and equal opportunity.
+Society has made great strides toward gender equality over the last century, thanks to the 19th Amendment, but disparities remain in fairness and equal opportunity.
 Unfortunately, one of the sectors where gender disparity is easiest to spot is the tech industry.

 According to The State of Women in Tech 2020:

-- Only 26% of computing jobs are held by women.
+- Only 26 percent of computing jobs are held by women.

-- The turnover rate is more than twice as high for women than it is for men in tech industry jobs — 41% versus 17%.
+- The turnover rate is over twice as high for women than for men in tech industry jobs — 41 versus 17 percent.

-- From 1980 to 2010, 88% of all information technology patents were by male-only invention teams, while 2% were by female-only invention teams.
+- From 1980 to 2010, 88 percent of all IT patents were by male-only invention teams, while two percent were by female-only invention teams.

-- 12% of engineers at Silicon Valley startups are women.
-Only 11% of executive positions in Silicon Valley companies are held by women.
+- 12 percent of engineers at Silicon Valley startups are women — and only 11 percent of executive positions in those companies are held by women.

-Women are making strides in tech, however, and particularly in robotics.
-Across the globe and across industries, women are more and more impacting technology and specifically robotics, helping to create a more diverse voice for the industry and innovations more reflective of our society.
+But make no mistake: women are making strides in tech, particularly in robotics.
+Across the globe and across industries, women are impacting technology and robotics more and more, creating a more diverse voice for the industry and innovations more reflective of our society.

 Innovation Begins with Exploration

-Research tells us that getting kids — boys and girls — engaged in STEM from an early age is the key to creating lifelong learners who are passionate about science and technology.
-For the robotics industry, one of the most prominent organizations to have taken up this mantle is First for Inspiration and Recognition of Science and Technology (FIRST).
+Getting kids — boys and girls — engaged in STEM from an early age is the key to creating lifelong learners who are passionate about science and technology.
+For robotics, one of the most prominent organizations is First for Inspiration and Recognition of Science and Technology (FIRST).

 FIRST® inspires young people to be science and technology leaders and innovators by engaging them in exciting mentor-based programs.
-One of their most popular programs is FIRST Lego League, which offers hands-on, real-world experiences known to increase interest and engagement in science, technology, engineering, and math (STEM) and inspire today’s kids to build tomorrow’s leaders.
+One of their most popular programs is FIRST Lego League, which offers hands-on, real-world experiences to increase interest and engagement in STEM and inspire today’s kids to work to become tomorrow’s leaders.

-Among the FIRST teams making an impact is Girls of Steel Robotics℠, which was founded in 2010 at Carnegie Mellon University.
-IAM Robotics proudly supports Girls of Steel, which is an all-girl FIRST team based in Pittsburgh.
-The team initially consisted of 24 girls, then tripled their numbers by the second year and have continued to grow over the past decade.
+Girls of Steel Robotics℠, founded in 2010 at Carnegie Mellon University, is just one FIRST team making an impact.
+IAM Robotics proudly supports Girls of Steel (GOS), an all-girl FIRST team in Pittsburgh, PA.
+Initially made up of 24 girls, GoS tripled their numbers by their second year and have continued to grow over the past decade.

-Programs like Girls of Steel and a similar one at Sewickley Academy are so important because research shows participation in these types of programs is impactful on kids and particularly young women.
-Young women in FIRST have significant gains in all STEM areas including STEM interest, career interest, activity, knowledge, and identity.
-Moreover, FIRST female alumni are more likely to declare majors in engineering and computer science than their peers and are more than three times as likely to take coursework in engineering and five times more likely to take courses in computer science.
+Programs like Girls of Steel and another at Sewickley Academy are so important because these types of programs are impactful on kids, particularly young women.
+Females involved in FIRST have significant gains in all STEM areas, including STEM subject interest, career interest, activity, knowledge, and identity.
+Additionally, female FIRST alumni are more likely to declare majors in engineering and computer science than their peers, are more than three times as likely to take courses in engineering, and five times more likely to take courses in computer science.

-In addition to FIRST Lego Leagues, there are a variety of organizations at the university level working to engage students in robotics and engineering.
-Among those that IAM Robotics is proud to support are:
+And there’s more than FIRST Lego Leagues, too.
+A variety of organizations at the university level engage students in robotics and engineering.
+IAM Robotics is a proud supporter of: